 Lapping is somewhat tiresome and needs a very skilled person to do it.
 A soft iron tool is used with a slightly abrasive slurry.
 The craftsman needs to apply very low pressure when rubbing the tool against the metal surface.
 Applying high pressure may result in overheating of the surface.
 Lapping creates the finest finish and flattens the smallest voids.

-The method used depends on the nature, size, and position of the metal surface finishing, of course, there are still the others finishing process like honing finishing, anodizing, plating, powder coating, chrome finishing processes, Creatingway will take more this knowledge to you.
+The method used depends on the nature, size, and position of the metal surface finishing, of course, there are still the others finishing processes like honing finishing, anodizing, plating, powder coating, chrome finishing processes, Creatingway will take more of this knowledge to you.

 Any questions or RFQ for metal& plastic technology and custom machining, welcome to contact us below